Overview

 Your treatment depends on how bad the cut is.

 - If the tendon is completely cut, you will need surgery to repair it.
 The surgery is usually done within 7 to 10 days.
-The doctor may close the wound with stitches, bandage it, and put your hand or finger in a splint until then.
+The doctor may close the cut on the skin with stitches, bandage it, and put your hand or finger in a splint until then.

 - If the tendon is partially cut, your doctor may let it heal without surgery.
-You may get stitches to close the wound.
+You may get stitches to close the cut on the skin.
 Then the doctor may bandage your hand or finger and put it in a splint.

 In either case, you may have to wear the splint for up to 2 months while the tendon heals.
-It may take 1 more month before you can use your hand as before.
+It may take one more month before you can use your hand as before.

 How can you care for yourself at home?